slatedocs/slate/source/includes/_offline_apis.md

 ```

 In this api endpoint, you can pass multiple new purchase orders request at once, and it will try to create them all in our database.
 You should pass `_id` unique id for each purchase order, so that final response will return success or failed purchase orders with `_id` that you sent and the `id` that was created in server.
 If there are failed purchase orders, then it will also return `errors` for each failed purchase orders with validation message.

+### About commit params

+`commit` params will accept 2 values `send` and `draft`, default is `draft`.
+If you pass `send` as a value, it will create purchase order as pending, and send it for approval, otherwise it will be in draft state.

 ### About source column